bsstahl/CognitiveInheritance/Posts/Programmers-Take-Responsibility-for-Your-AIe28099s-Output.md

 Many types of AI models are completely opaque when it comes to how decisions are reached.
 This doesn’t mean however that all of our AIs must be complete black-boxes.
 It is true that  most of the common machine learning methods such as Deep-Neural-Networks (DNNs) are extremely difficult to analyze.
 However, there are other types of models that are much more transparent when it comes to decision making.
 Some model types will not be useable on all problems, but when the options exist, transparency should be a strong consideration.

 There are also techniques that can be used to make even opaque models more transparent.
-For example, a hybrid technique ({PageLink:AI-That-Can-Explain-Why|AI That Can Explain Why} & {PageLink:An-Example-of-a-Hybrid-AI-Implementation|An Example of a Hybrid AI Implementation}) can be used to run opaque models iteratively.
+For example, a hybrid technique ({PostLink:AI-That-Can-Explain-Why|AI That Can Explain Why} & {PostLink:An-Example-of-a-Hybrid-AI-Implementation|An Example of a Hybrid AI Implementation}) can be used to run opaque models iteratively.
 This can allow the developer to log key details at specific points in the process, making the decisions much more transparent.
 There are also techniques to manipulate the data after a decision is made, to gain insight into the reasons for the decision.

 ##### Don’t Give the AI the Codes to the Nukes